Is this the right major for me?

 Go to your Wings Express Student Tab and click the Major/Minor Change Request.

-How do I read/run my DARS report?
+How do I read my degree audit report?

 Is a Foreign Language required?